Alcohol Addiction Treatment & Rehab Programs

 - Drinking more alcohol or continuing to drink for a longer time than intended.

-- An inability to cut back on drinking despite wanting to do so.
+- An inability to stop drinking or cut back on alcohol despite wanting to do so.

 - Spending a great deal of time obtaining, using, and recovering from alcohol consumption.